FartLabs/jsonx/README.md

 that offers similar functionality to jsonx.
 However, json-jsx is designed specifically for Babel projects, whereas jsonx targets JavaScript runtimes capable of JSX transpilation, such as Deno.

+## Shoulders of giants

+This project leverages Deno's built-in JSX support and robust module system.
+These features streamline development by enabling:

+- Modular code: Deno's compliance with JS/TS's native module system (familiar import/export syntax) encourages well-organized code through reusable modules.
+- JSX support: Out-of-the-box JSX support facilitates scalable data composition and modularity, similar to how React components are composed.

+Consequently, Deno provides a solid toolchain and developer ecosystem that enables developers to focus on what makes their projects unique, rather than reinventing the wheel.

 ## Contribute